-A Japanese ex-pat friend cannot find matcha powder in the US that was palatable.
-When I was last in Japan, I was tasked with the mission of finding good matcha to bring back for him.
+A Japanese ex-pat friend of mine claimed he could not find matcha powder in the US that was palatable.
+So when I was last in Japan, he tasked me with the mission to find some good matcha to bring back.
 Well, that is like asking me to find some good ramen in Japan.
-It was everywhere and I could only discern which was best from the labels.
+It was everywhere and I could only discern which was best from the labels, which I couldn’t read.
 There is ceremony quality, which is amazing and pricey.
-After that, there is classic grade, café grade, and kitchen grade.
-I found something at the classic grade that was soooo good and didn’t cost the bank.
-I honestly have yet to find something as good in the US and now I get my friend’s pain and kinda hate him for making me a matcha snob.
+After that, there is classic grade, then café grade, and finally kitchen grade.
+Taking advantage of my dessert food guide in Asakusa, she helped me find some at the classic grade that was soooo good and didn’t cost the bank.
+I honestly have yet to find something as good in the US and now I get my friend’s pain (and kinda hate him for making me a matcha snob).
 Matcha is not cheap either so cooking with the kitchen a.k.a. culinary grade is recommended.
 You can use this organic matcha green tea powder for lattes too.

 These matcha pancakes will kick-start your day!
-The green matcha gives the morning disc of love a nice earthy green autumn color.
-Yes, food that’s color appropriate for the season.
-Take that NYFW!
+The green matcha gives the morning disc of love a nice earthy green and a little caffeine jolt.

 Here is my super simple recipe:

 Cooking TIME: 5 or so minutes for each side

 1 Cup of all-purpose flour, with some set aside just in case